fraser-lab/PUBS/README.md

-# PUBS2014
+# PUBS
-This is the git repository for the pipeline created by the UCSF PUBS2014 class to analyze data generated in the EMPIRC-BC experements of ubiquitin.
+This is the git repository for the pipeline created by the UCSF PUBS class to analyze data generated in the EMPIRC-BC experements of ubiquitin.

 the piple line takes raw fastq files generated on Illumina deep sequencing platforms, counts Ub alleles, scores allele fitness, and generates a heatmap of allele fitness